-If running in Advanced level (which is the default), far more detail will be available.
+When running in Level 2, far more detail is available.
 An example is shown later on.

-If you were looking for an existing customer, you could type in their account code, if you knew it, and hit the Enter key on your keyboard.
-If you don't know it, click on the 'Find' button.
-Anyway, we want to enter a new customer, so first thing is to click on the 'New' button at the bottom of the form.
-The form will change to the following image:
+If you were looking for an existing customer, you could type in their account code, if you knew it, then hit the Enter key on your keyboard or click the 'Find' button.
+If you don't know it, leave the 'A/c Code' input field empty and click on the 'Find' button.
+Anyway, we want to enter a new customer, so first thing we need to do is click on the 'New' button at the bottom of the form.
+The form will change to this: